vgs-samples/vgs-collect-show-android-react-native-demo/README.md

 ### Step 6

-Submit and reveal the form then go to the Logs tab on a Dashboard find a request and secure a payload.
+Submit and reveal the form then go to the Logs tab on a Dashboard, find a request and secure a payload.
 Instruction for this step you can find <a href="https://www.verygoodsecurity.com/docs/getting-started/quick-integration#securing-inbound-connection" target="_blank">here</a>.